-Mark holds a bachelor’s degree in geology from Wright State University and eventually his master’s degree in astronomy from Swinburne University of Technology.
-Mark has always displayed his passion and enthusiasm for the sciences, especially astronomy.

-Mark has taught college astronomy courses at McKendree University and Dickinson College where he enjoyed interacting with the students.
+Mark holds a bachelor’s degree in geology from Wright State University and a master’s degree in astronomy from Swinburne University of Technology.
+He has always displayed his passion and enthusiasm for the sciences, especially astronomy and has taught college astronomy courses at McKendree University and Dickinson College where he enjoyed interacting with the students.

-In addition, he has worked in several planetaria and started out as a planetarium specialist at the W.A.
+In addition, he worked for the Pennsylvania Geological Survey and has worked in several planetaria.
+He started out as a planetarium specialist at the W.A.
 Gayle Planetarium in Montgomery, Alabama.
 He then served as Senior Astronomer at the St. Louis Science Center’s James S. McDonnell Planetarium and has done consulting work and guest speaking for the O.J.
-Peterson Planetarium.
+Peterson Planetarium at Emporia State University.